Fonta1n3/FullyNoded/Readme.md

 # <img src="./Images/fn_logo.png" alt="" width="100"/> Fully Noded™️

+Self sovereign, secure, powerful, easy to use wallet that utilizes your own node as a backend.
+Powered by PSBT's and descriptors.
+Acts as an offline signer using your node as a watch-only wallet.
+C-Lightning compatible for instant, unfairly cheap payments.

 [https://fullynoded.app](https://fullynoded.app) (work in progress)

 pgp: 3B37 97FA 0AE8 4BE5 B440 6591 8564 01D7 121C 32FC